CottonSatyr/php-validate/README.md

 # php-validate
-php-based script for various form validation you need to include validate.php file, define validation rule and use specific function.
+php-based script for various form validation. you need to include validate.php file, define validation rule and use specific function.
 You will get the array or text with error (if there was some validation error) as a result.